hacketyhack/hackety_hack-lessons/content/an-introduction-to-ruby-with-hackety-hack.md

 ---
-title: "Ruby"
+title: "An Introduction to Ruby (with Hackety Hack)"
+slug: "an-introduction-to-ruby-with-hackety-hack"
+categories:
+  - hackety
+  - beginner
 ---

-# Beginner Ruby

 ## Hello there!